ryankarlos/House-Prices-Advanced-Regression/README.md

 # London-House-Prices-

-This repository contains the following pieces of work:
+This repository is a side project I carried out and contains the following pieces of work:

 My attempt at the House Prices: Advanced Regression Techniques Kaggle Competition (Jupyter notebook)